bokuan/bokuan.github.io/index.md

 <!-- {% include_relative _includes/services.md %} -->

 ## Outside work
 - I am also an amateur Peking Opera actor.
-In 2019, I won a prize in the National College Student's Peking Opera Contest.
-I worked as the president of Peking Opera Association of Sichuan University from 2019 to 2021, where I accumulated plenty of experience in stage performance management.<br>
+In 2019, I won an award in the National College Student's Peking Opera Contest.
+I worked as the president of Peking Opera Association of Sichuan University from 2019 to 2021 and accumulated rich experience in stage performance management.<br>
-- I am the "mom" of my four cats: Huihui, Shunshun, Dylan and Piggy.
+- I am "mom" of my four cats: Huihui, Shunshun, Dylan and Piggy.